vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 {% include image.html url="/assets/images/visualizing-complex-functions/z^0.5.png" desc="Square root of z." %}

-{% include video.html url="https://my.mixtape.moe/qjejmn.webm" %}
+{% include video.html url="/assets/videos/visualizing-complex-functions/z^0.5.webm" %}

 This one is a little strange.
 Similar to the previous ones except no poles are visibly moving and there is a discontinuity along the negative x-axis called a branch cut.
 A branch cut means that the function surface gets too complicated to represent in two dimensions, so it is truncated along the negative x-axis for simplicity.
-But I assure you if you could see four dimensions this function would appear continuous.
+I assure you that if you could see four dimensions this function would appear continuous.

 ### Inverse Square Root

 {% include image.html url="/assets/images/visualizing-complex-functions/z^-0.5.png" desc="Inverted square root of z." %}

-{% include video.html url="https://my.mixtape.moe/qxvkax.webm" %}
+{% include video.html url="/assets/videos/visualizing-complex-functions/z^-0.5.webm" %}

 This one is similar to the last except that two poles are removed from the original at symmetric angles.
 This sheds some light on the previous function.
 I hypothesize that the previous interpolation also had moving poles, but they were hidden by the branch cut.